Lesson video

 So we can tell the type of complex sentence from the word that starts the subordinate clause.

-So in this example, "We went to the leisure centre because we wanted to go swimming."
-We can see this subordinating conjunction 'because' that starts an adverbial clause.
+So in this example, "We went to the leisure center because we wanted to go swimming," we can see this subordinating conjunction because that starts an adverbial clause, so this must be an adverbial complex sentence, and we can see there are lots of subordinating conjunctions we would be able to identify.

-If you look at this example, "Sophia, who grew up in Scotland, recently joined our school community."
-We can see this relative pronoun and we know we have 'who' and 'which' so far, that must make a relative complex sentence.
+If you look at this example, "Sofia, who grew up in Scotland, recently joined our school community," we can see this relative pronoun and we know we have who and which so far.

 Okay, let's take a look.

-In B, I've got "grabbing", an (ing) progressive tense verb.
+In B, I've got grabbing, an -ing progressive tense verb.

-That must be a non-finite (ing) clause, so this must be a non finite complex sentence.
+That must be a non-finite -ing clause, so this must be a non-finite complex sentence.

-So this is an adverbial complex sentence.
+"After he lost his job," that's an adverbial clause, so this is an adverbial complex sentence.

-"Which" had all the necessary equipment must be a relative clause, so this is a relative complex sentence.
+And finally in D, I've got which, a relative pronoun, "Which had all the necessary equipment," must be a relative clause, so this is a relative complex sentence.

 So, we can create our own complex sentences when we're given parts of that subordinate clause.

-, Mr. Martinez made sure we did the test properly."
-So "pacing" is our (ing) word, starting a non-finite (ing) clause.
+So if you look at the first example, I've got, "Pacing blank, Mr. Martinez made sure we did the test properly."
+So pacing is our -ing word, starting a non-finite -ing clause.

-So I could say "Pacing up and down the room, Mr. Martinez made sure we ordered the test properly."
-In the second example we've got, "We packed away the equipment when.
+So I could say, "Pacing up and down the room, Mr. Martinez made sure we all the test properly."
+In the second example, we've got, "We packed away the equipment when," so there's a subordinated conjunction, it must be starting an adverbial clause.

-So I could say "When we had finished the experiment."
+So I could say, "When we had finished the experiment."
 I've made the adverbial clause to make an adverbial complex sentence.

-was making us all sweat."
-I can tell we've got a relative pronoun, I must be making a relative clause.
+And in the last example, I've got, "The temperature, which blank, was making us all sweat."
+I can tell we've got a relative pronoun, we must be making a relative clause.

-I could say, "which was very high."
-So I've now made a relative complex sentence.
+I could say, "Which was very high," so I've now made a relative complex sentence.

 So let's see if you can do the same thing.